 What Happens to Plan C and Plan F in 2020?

-Plan F offers a high deductible option, which carries a deductible of $2,300 in 2019.
+Plan F and Plan G both offer high deductible options, which carry a deductible of $2,340 in 2020.

 The average premium for a standard Plan F in 2018 was $169.14 per month, while the average premium for high-deductible Plan F was just $57.16 per month.1